agenium-scale/nsimd/README.md

 - Imperative programming provided by NSIMD core that supports a lots of CPU/SIMD extensions.
-- Expressions templates provided by the TET1D module that supports all architectures from NSIMD core and adds support for NVIDIA and AMD GPUs.
+- Expressions templates provided by the TET1D module that supports all architectures from NSIMD core and adds support for NVIDIA, AMD and Intel GPUs.
-- Single Program Multiple Data provided by the SPMD module that supports all architectures from NSIMD core and adds support for NVIDIA and AMD GPUs.
+- Single Program Multiple Data provided by the SPMD module that supports all architectures from NSIMD core and adds support for NVIDIA, AMD and Intel GPUs.

 ## Supported architectures